serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 # Revisiting Email Spoofing

-Email spoofing is still a thing and some organizations are at risk of receiving legitimate-looking phishing emails from spoofed domains.
+Email spoofing is still a thing and organizations are at risk of receiving legitimate-looking phishing emails from spoofed domains.

 This post will give a cursory overview of the methods used to prevent email spoofing and introduce a tool to remotely identify domains with misconfigured anti-spoofing measures.